Tilli’s Second Chance – Chapter 1

 “Hey, Tilli!”

-Myra turns at his greeting, her face lighting up in a broad smile.
-She rises to meet me, enveloping me in a warm hug.
-Her curly hair tickles my cheek, a familiar sensation from years of sisterly affection.
+“Hey!”
+Myra turns at his greeting, and she rises to meet me, enveloping me in a warm hug.

-Suri is only a step behind, never one to be left out.
-She squeezes me tight, nearly cutting off circulation in her exuberance.
-“Took you long enough!
+Suri is only a step behind.
+She squeezes me tight.
+“Took you long enough.
 We were about to send out a search party.”
-Her eyes gleam with humor beneath tousled bangs, always the first to tease in her breezy way.
+Her eyes gleam with humor beneath tousled bangs.
+She loves to tease me.

 Suri leans forward.
 “I saw the results of the first two tests, and I thought, hell, that’s my baby sister?”
 She reaches out to pinch my cheek, but I swat her hand away with an exaggerated frown.
-Secretly, though, I’m grateful for the lighthearted banter.
-It’s a welcome distraction from the mounting pressure of the final design competition.
+They love to tease me, but I’m grateful for the lighthearted banter.
+It’s a welcome distraction from the pressure of the final design competition.

 “We ordered up some appetizers,” Myra says, gesturing to the menu.
 “Bryan is manning the kitchen tonight in my place, so be sure to order chicken.”

-I peruse the menu while looking around the place.
+I don’t even need to look at the menu.
 We come here a lot because Myra works here, and it’s always the same.
 The place is lit up like a beacon in the night with its neon signs in Japanese script.
 The bar winds along the far wall like a river of gold, glittering as two bartenders sling drinks to waiting customers.
 Maneki-neko cats line the walls, smiling down on everyone, and voices surge and ebb nearby like waves.
 I love this place.
 This has to be the best restaurant in all of Yamato… Hell, the whole continent.
 And Orihimé only has the one continent, so of course, that means something.

 “Thanks, guys.
 I’m starving, of course.”
 I try to keep my voice easy despite the knot of anxiety tightening in my chest.
 “I forgot to have a snack this afternoon.”

-Ean nods approvingly at the specials listed on today’s menu.
+Ean nods and points to the specials listed on today’s menu.
 “The teriyaki-glazed tofu skewers sound good,” he suggests, and we agree to order a few plates for the table.

 “I need to get grilled mackerel for Mister Persnickety under the table.”